 This slow cooker chicken marsala is tender chicken breasts cooked in a mushroom and marsala wine sauce.
 It’s a delicious meal option that the whole family is sure to love!

 I always used to order chicken marsala at restaurants, but now that I know how to make it in the crock pot, it’s become a dinner time favorite at home too!
+I love to use my crock pot to make comfort food classics including slow cooker beef bourguignon, slow cooker whole chicken and this creamy chicken and mushrooms.

 Chicken Marsala is a super popular dish, and for good reason.
 How can you go wrong with chicken and mushrooms in a savory sauce?
 Well, I guess if you’re not a mushroom lover, but we love mushrooms at my house!
 This slow cooker chicken marsala is my take on the classic dish.
 It’s a great way to get the flavors of this restaurant favorite with minimal work.